Galashians: Modern History

-After the Russian Revolution of 1917, when the Cossack stripes that divided the Ingush societies were mostly eliminated, the official significance of territorial societies weakened, and soon after the formation of the Ingush Autonomous Oblast, it completely disappeared.
-Nevertheless, for some time the Ingush who inhabited the foothill lands and especially the Galashkinsky District, continued to be called Galashians.
+After the Russian Revolution of 1917, when the Cossack territories that divided the Ingush societies were largely abolished, the official significance of territorial societies declined.
+Following the formation of the Ingush Autonomous Oblast, this system completely disappeared.
+Nevertheless, for some time, the Ingush who inhabited the foothill lands and especially the Galashkinsky District, continued to be referred to as Galashians.